-The Strategy Research Foundation (SRF) of the Strategic Management Society (SMS) announces its 2020 Research in Strategic Management (RSM) Program.
-The RSM grant program aims to support research on a revolving set of themes central to the field of strategic management.
+The Strategy Research Foundation (SRF) of the Strategic Management Society (SMS) announces its 2022 Research in Strategic Management (RSM) Program.
+The RSM program aims to support research on a rotating set of themes central to the field of strategic management.

 Target Applicant: A full-time faculty member or post-doctoral researcher affiliated with a university, who is a current member of the Strategic Management Society.

 Funding & Key Terms: Grants of up to US$25,000, to support direct research expenses such as data collection and research assistance.
 No institutional overhead will be paid.

 All proposals are required to identify a Principal Investigator (PI).
 The PI, who leads the research effort and to whom the grant is awarded, must be a full-time faculty member or post-doctoral researcher affiliated with a university and a member of the Strategic Management Society at the time of submission and throughout the grant period.
 A proposal may include Co-Investigators (CIs).

 At any time, a single individual is permitted to serve as a PI or CI on only one proposal across all SRF programs.
 Further, individuals named in a previously funded SRF proposal may not participate in a new proposal until expiration of the prior award.
 Individuals named on a proposal must disclose any prior SRF awards and demonstrate that the project in the current proposal is distinct from their previously funded research.